Helmuth Gräff

-Helmuth Gräff (born 12 April 1958 in Gars am Kamp) is an Austrian painter, poet and drawer.
+Helmuth Gräff (born 12 April 1958 in Gars am Kamp) is an Austrian painter, drawer and poet.
 Gräffs painterly style is rooted on the one hand in the artistic heritage of Vincent van Gogh, and on the other hand he can also be regarded as a precursor or heritage of the Neuen Wilde.

 Life

-Helmuth Gräff is the child of Rudolf Gräff and Leopoldine Gräff (born Kimmerl) from Vienna-Schwechat, who belongs to the family of former imperial judge Matthias Kimmerl of Kaiserebersdorf (1818–1883).
+Helmuth Gräff is the youngest son of Rudolf Gräff (1919-2006), SPÖ local politician and lay judge, and Leopoldine Gräff (1923-2023; née Kimmerl) from Vienna-Schwechat, who belongs to the family of former imperial judge Matthias Kimmerl of Kaiserebersdorf (1818–1883), after whom Vienna's Kimmerlgasse is named.
+His paternal ancestors were politically active and religious free thinkers with their own family coat of arms (related to the dutch (De) Graeff family), and it is said that they are of old noble origin of the Carniolan area.
 Gräff was married first to Martina Maria Gach, daughter of the architect Richard Gach.
-His son Matthias Laurenz Gräff works also as an academic painter.
+His only son Matthias Laurenz Gräff works as an academic painter and political activist and in 2013 he became chairman of the worldwide Family Association Gräff-Graeff (Familienverband Gräff-Graeff e.V.).

-In his youth Helmuth Gräff had been drawing thousands of artworks and kept on practising until the age of 20 where he began to study at the Wiener Kunstschule by Fritz Martinz.
+In his youth Helmuth Gräff drew thousands of artworks and kept on practising until the age of 20 where he began to study at the Wiener Kunstschule by Fritz Martinz.
 Between 1979 and 1983 he studied art at the Academy of Fine Arts Vienna of Gustav Hessings and later Friedensreich Hundertwassers masterclass of painting.
 Since 1989 is Gräff self-employed as an academic painter, drawer and poet.
 The themes of his artworks are on the one hand compositions with spiritual and religious contents, and on the other hand works in the nature (Italy, France, Florida, Bali).

+As a result of a sports accident and the fracture of three thoracic vertebrae in 1995, Helmuth Gräff suffered from persistent back pain, which increasingly impaired his artistic work.
+According to Gräff's own account on his website, in 2018 he attempted suicide with a 30-fold overdose of insulin, which resulted in a stroke.
+He did this because of his art collector's withdrawal of a "Richard Wagner Life Cycle" comprising several hundred drawings and oil paintings.

 Gräff exhibited among others in the Palais Palffy, Palais Todesco and Museum of Young Art as well in the Leopold Museum Vienna.
 His artworks were auctionated at Dorotheum and Auktionshaus Im Kinsky.